w3f/polkadot-wiki/docs/general/staking-dashboard.md

 - **Panel B: The Validators Panel** shows all validators.
 You can order them by low/high commission or apply the following filters:
   - Include only active validators
-  - Exclude validators that are oversubscribed, have 100% commission, blocked nominations, and have missing identity.
+  - Exclude validators that have 100% commission, blocked nominations, and have missing identity.

 ## Support